smebberson/array-sync/README.md

 By default array-sync will compare using whole-object strict equality (i.e. `assert.deepStrictEqual`) on objects or strict equality on other data types (i.e. `===`).
 You can customize this by providing a key and a comparator function in the `options` object.

-array-sync will return a promise unless a `callback` function has been provided.
+array-sync will always return a promise.

 #### source